 However, if you aren’t grateful for who you are right now, you would find a tough time loving yourself.
 Because your love towards yourself is conditional.
 You are unappreciative of the good quality you possess.
 And you want to change your weakness and need to achieve something before you can love yourself.

 Gratitude isn’t something you have or doesn’t have.
-When you practise it daily, you get better at it.
+When you practice it daily, you get better at it.
 Like what I’ve said, one of the best ways is to keep a gratitude journal.

-1. You tap into the abundance energy that gratitude provides.
+1. You tap into the abundant energy that gratitude provides.

-The energy that gratitude brings is that of abundance and fulfilment.
-When you write your gratitude journal daily, you tap into that abundance energy.
+The energy that gratitude brings is that of abundance and fulfillment.
+When you write your gratitude journal daily, you tap into that abundant energy.
 You are telling the Universe you have enough and you are grateful for what you have.
 When you give out this kind of positive energy daily, you are going to attract similar energies into your life.
 This is the law of attraction.